Michael Cirigliano II

 At every step of that journey, music and art have brought enduring joy and comfort to my life.
 The arts have fueled my own creativity and curiosity and helped me to learn more about the world around me.

-Sure, I partner with arts leaders to launch content strategies, strengthen award-winning editorial programs, and transform their email newsletters.
+Sure, I partner with presenters of every size and budget to launch content strategies, strengthen editorial programs, and transform their email newsletters.
 But really ...

-I help tell stories that make classical music and art exciting, accessible, and human.
+I help tell stories that make classical music exciting, accessible, and human.

 Is your organization ready to make those connections and inspire a lifetime of engagement with the arts?
-Let's chat.
+If so, let's chat.

 "The Whitney was desperately in need of someone who could elevate our digital voice and make it approachable and engaging.